“The Little Mermaid”: Shooting Shirley

 Photo: Laura Radford

-I had never shot a multi-camera studio production like this before, so my first move was to sit down with my regular 1st AC and steadicam operator Rupert Peddle, and his friend Jack D’Souza-Toulson.
-Jack has extensive experience operating as part of a multi-camera team for live TV and events.
+I had never shot a multi-camera studio production like this before, so my first move was to sit down with my regular 1st AC and steadicam operator Rupert Peddle, and his friend Jackie D’Souza-Toulson.
+Jackie has extensive experience operating as part of a multi-camera team for live TV and events.
 This conversation answered such basic questions as, could the operators each pull their own focus? (yes) and allowed me to form the beginnings of a plan for crew and kit.

 At the monitors with Jonnie.
 Photo: Laura Howard